Diabetes bei Katzen

 Nutrition for diabetic cats

 A low-carbohydrate, high-protein diet is generally suitable for cats suffering from diabetes.
 Dietary food specially developed for diabetic cats covers this need and supports your cat in treating the disease.
-You should change the food slowly and in a structured way to gently get your cat used to the new cat food.
+You should change the diet slowly and in a structured manner to gently get your cat used to the new cat food.

 If your diabetic cat is overweight, the vet will prescribe a diet plan to help him lose weight in addition to insulin.
 You should stick to this plan consistently, because by normalizing his weight, your cat may be able to improve his metabolism and eventually stop needing insulin altogether.
 If possible, play with your cat a lot and often to increase his exercise , use the glucose that has accumulated in his body and thereby lower his blood sugar level.